Russell-Newton/MultiTouch/README.md

 ### New Features
 * Functioning swipe and drag gestures
 * Minimally functioning zoom and rotate gesture
+* Gesture library compiles into .js and .wasm with emscripten
+  * Functions exposed by Module object to pack and unpack library structs without needing heap DMA

 ### Bug Fixes
 * Faulty unit tests removed